 See more on avoiding danger from overhead powerlines in the HSE GS6 guidance document here.

-SAFETY MATTERSStaying safe around electrical assets
+Safety Matters – Staying safe around electrical assets

 Suspended Access Equipment – Cradles etc – safe use of cradles for window cleaning work.
 Click Here for more information

 Don’t let a dodgy ladder shatter your life.
 Falls from height continue to be the main cause of death in the workplace and one of the main causes of serious injury.
-Around a third of all 'falls from height' accidents are as a result of a fall from a ladder
+Around a third of all ‘falls from height’ accidents are, as a result of a fall from a ladder.

-The Ladder Exchange campaign 2012 is a scheme which allows "dodgy" ladders to trade them in for new ones at a discount.
-2012 is the Exchange's sixth year and runs from 1st September until 30th November, during which time any ladder user can trade their ladder in at a local ladder exchange trade-in partner.
-Further detials on the scheme can be found here.
+The Ladder Exchange campaign 2012 is a scheme which allows “dodgy” ladders to trade them in for new ones at a discount.
+2012 is the Exchange’s sixth year and runs from 1st September until 30th November, during which time any ladder user can trade their ladder in at a local ladder exchange trade-in partner.
+Further details on the scheme can be found here.